-Scientific Pillars Brief Description Regarding Individual Contributions Project Risk Management Contributes with the definitions and structure of a typical project (lifecycle, phases, and so on) according to the Project Management Institute [13], and with the definitions and approach process of the risk management standard process according to the International Organization for Standardization [14].
-Contributes with the definitions, importance, and key fa regarding cooperation principles between organizations work assumes the cooperative principle of performing joir according to [11].
-Social Network Analysis Provides the tools and techniques (essentially centrality metrics such as in-degree, out-degree, density, average degree, closeness and so on, based on the graph theory) which will quantitatively measure the five key project cooperative behavioral dimensions that emerge and evolve as organizations cooperate to deliver projects.
-Business Intelligence Contributes with the typical organizational business intelligence architecture (collecting, transforming, analysing data and reporting) that enables organizations to perform business data analysis in a timely and accurate manner so that they can take more data-informed decisions.
+Scientific Pillars Brief Description Regarding Individual Contributions Project Risk Management Contributes with the definitions and structure of a typical project (lifecy- cle, phases, and so on) according to the Project Management Institute [13], and with the definitions and approach process of the risk manage- ment standard process according to the International Organization for Standardization [14].
+Cooperative Networks Contributes with the definitions, importance, and key factors regarding cooperation principles between organizations.
+This work assumes the co- operative principle of performing joint work according to [11].
+Provides the tools and techniques (essentially centrality metrics such as Social Net- in-degree, out-degree, density, average degree, closeness and so on, work Analysis based on the graph theory) which will quantitatively measure the five key project cooperative behavioral dimensions that emerge and evolve as organizations cooperate to deliver projects.
+Contributes with the typical organizational business intelligence Business Intel- architecture (collecting, transforming, analysing data and reporting ligence enables organizations to perform business data analysis in a timely and accurate manner so that they can take more data-informed decisions.